Seasonal Marketing for E-Commerce: Planning Your Year

 Mistake 5: Not Tracking Seasonal Performance by SKU

 You know overall peaks.
 You don't know product-level seasonality.
-Analyze by SKU.
+Analyse by SKU.
 Plan product mix by season.

 What Should You Implement This Week?